Supporting Baltimore Police Families

 All Signal 13 Scholarships will be awarded with the understanding that the Foundation expects to renew them annually.
 However, annual renewals will depend on the total amount of funds available for scholarship assistance.
 Renewal awards will be based on continued demonstrated financial need and satisfactory academic progress toward a degree.
 The student must maintain a minimum of 2.50 GPA for the previous academic year to qualify for renewal.
 Current recipients are required to apply for a grant every spring for the upcoming school year by April 15.

-- To be eligible for scholarship assistance you must be a legal dependent of an active member of the Baltimore City Police Department, who has been with the department one year, and has successfully completed the probationary period.
+- To be eligible for scholarship assistance you must be a legal dependent of an active member of the Baltimore City Police Department (sworn officer or civilian) who has been with the department one year, and has successfully completed the probationary period.
 Applicants for renewals are also subject to this requirement.

 - Recipients must be enrolled on a full-time basis (12 credits per semester) in a degree-granting program.